mnafiudrr/simple-tools/README.md

 Then upload the generated `lambda/build/index.js` file to your Lambda function via the AWS Management Console (Lambda → your function → Upload from).

+## PNG Rendering

+PNG output (`return_type=png`) is rasterized **locally** inside the Worker/Lambda using [`@resvg/resvg-wasm`](https://github.com/yisibl/resvg-js).
+No external headless-browser service is required.

+- The generated SVG is converted to a PNG buffer entirely in-process.
+- The bundled Roboto font (in [`src/utils/font.ts`](src/utils/font.ts)) is embedded so labels render correctly in the PNG.
+- WASM is initialized lazily on the first PNG request and reused for subsequent requests.

 ## Project Structure

 ```